Confronting Grand Challenges in Environmental Fluid Mechanics: Stratified flow

 \subsubsection{Time Dependence and Irreversibility}

 Typical real-world mixing events are inherently time-dependent and transient, and it is not even clear what is the appropriate way to define the buoyancy frequency~\cite{arthur:2017} when there is vigorous turbulence, associated with statically unstable overturning regions.
 Indeed, in real flows it is not even required that the buoyancy frequency is always positive and this can be seen, for example, in classical ``Kelvin-Helmholtz billow'' shear instabilities, denoted KHI~\cite{smyth:2001,mashayek:2013,salehipour:2015}.
+The time evolution of this instability is shown in the upper panels of Fig.~\ref{fig:kh}.

 Typically, the irreversible mixing rates constructed using the ``background potential energy'' formalism \cite{winters:1995}, has been used to construct (irreversible) estimates for~$\Gamma$ within the Osborn model, although such time-dependent mixing events clearly violate the underlying assumptions of that model~\cite{mashayek:2013}.
 Indeed, through a careful comparison of different expressions, \cite{salehipour:2015} demonstrated that an ``irreversible'' Osborn-Cox model was more accurate than the Osborn model with fixed $\Gamma$ in capturing the actual mixing in a time-dependent Kelvin-Helmholtz mixing event.
 Interestingly, there is also recent observational evidence \cite{ivey:2018} that using the Osborn-Cox model leads to better estimates of irreversible mixing, at least in energetic flows where the turbulence is strong relative to the stabilising effects of stratification.
 It is plausible that the Osborn-Cox model, based as it is on properties of the density field, is likely to be a better model for mixing than the Osborn model, which inevitably has to ``pass through'' intermediate modelling assumptions relating kinetic energy dissipation processes to mixing.
 This has significant implications both for future areas of focus in numerical simulation, and also in terms of observational measurement where the use of recently-developed, robust methods~\cite{bluteau:2017} for direct measurement of $\chi$ should be prioritised if at all possible.